MissouriMRDT/RoveBoard/Roveboard/readMe.md

 3) You'll need to generate a .lib file for your new library, so that linkers can actually use it.
 Most psuedo-professional IDE's will have ways for you to generate them.
 4) Make sure it compiles and test it first; you can use the included example code from 2016's arm, if you want
 5) For pete's sake, make sure the H files at the very least include halfway decent comments/documentation; make sure at the least the programmers know what hardware components are used when a function is called so they can avoid conflicts if necessary and aren't blindsided by anything.
 High visibility is a key difference between what we do and what arduino/energia does
-6) Be sure to update the pinmap in the wiki, if relevant
+6) Be sure to update the pinmap and dependencies pages in the wiki, if relevant